Galfurian/someip_timing_analysis/README.md

 The scripts implementing the analysis are contained in the `notebooks/timing/` folder, specifically the `notebooks/timing/timing_analysis.py` script.

 ## Folder Structure
-[notebooks] The root contains a series of jupyter notebooks that shows how the timing analysis works;
+- `notebooks`: The root contains a series of jupyter notebooks that shows how the timing analysis works;
-  [notebooks/figure] Contains figures that are produced by the notebooks;
+  - `notebooks/figure`: Contains figures that are produced by the notebooks;
-  [notebooks/plot] Contains python scripts for visualizing SOME/IP scenarios;
+  - `notebooks/plot`: Contains python scripts for visualizing SOME/IP scenarios;
-  [notebooks/timing] Contains python scripts for computing SOME/IP discovery time;
+  - `notebooks/timing`: Contains python scripts for computing SOME/IP discovery time;